 GELA provides an alternate opportunity for secondary school students who, for various reasons, are not experiencing success in a regular school setting or who want to re-enter school after leaving.

-Scheduled day programs and Independent Learning Courses (ILC) and e-Learning are available.
+Scheduled day programs, booklet and e-Learning are available.

 STUDENT TRANSITION EXPERIENCE PROGRAM (STEP)